eichingertim/ProjectCreationAutomation/README.md

 1. type **env** to your windows-search and hit enter.
 A dialog with system-properties should appear.
 2. Click on the Button with **Environment Variables**
 3. In the System Variables window, highlight **Path** in the upper section, and click **Edit**.
-4. In the Edit System Variables window, insert the cursor at the end of the Variable value field.
+4. In the Edit System Variables window, click **New** and add the full path to the new created line.
-5. If the last character is not a semi-colon (;), add one.
-6. After the final semi-colon, type the full path to the file
 7. Click **OK** in each open windows

 ## How to use it